Chair: Zahi Zalloua, Foreign Languages and Literatures

 4, 4 Shigeto

 The grammatical basis for reading modern Japanese literature and for conducting conversations on general topics.
-Five periods per week.
+Course may meet up to five scheduled periods per week.
 Prerequisite for 106: Japanese 105.

 205, 206 Intermediate Japanese